neffint/neffint/docs/source/theory.rst

 .. math::
     \int_{-\infty}^{\infty} \psi(\omega) e^{i \omega t} d\omega,

-using a quadrature method largely based on section 1.6.3 in [N.Mounet-PhD]_, which builds on the work of Filon_.
+using a quadrature method largely based on section 1.6.3 in [N.Mounet-PhD]_, which builds on the work of [Filon]_.
 The need for a specialized method arises from the fact that for large values of `t`, the integrand :math:`\psi(\omega) e^{i \omega t}` oscillates with a very short period.
-This can cause problems when using a standard Fast Fourier Transform (FFT) technique, since it relies on the assumption that on each frequency subinterval :math:`[\omega_k, \omega_{k+1}]`
+This can cause problems when using a standard Fast Fourier Transform (FFT) technique, since it relies on the assumption that on, each frequency subinterval :math:`[\omega_k, \omega_{k+1}]` used in the computation,

 .. math::
     \int_{\omega_k}^{\omega_{k+1}} \psi(\omega) e^{i \omega t} d\omega
     \approx
     (\omega_{k+1} - \omega_k) \psi(\omega_k) e^{i \omega t},

 which for high `t` require a very fine frequency spacing to be correct.
-In many cases this is unfeasable in terms of computing time and/or memory use.
+In many cases this is unfeasable in terms of computing time and/or memory usage.
 The same requirements for fine frequency grids also apply to other standard integration schemes, such as Simpson's method.

-It is therefore clear that another approach for computing Fourier integrals is needed.
+It is therefore clear that an alternative approach for computing Fourier integrals is needed.

 The Neffint Method